 For Canadian Logistics & Warehousing Partners (Ontario)

-We believe donors should never wonder where their contributions went.
-Every Hub-supported deployment follows documented intake, partner distribution, and confirmation processes — ensuring accountability without unnecessary bureaucracy.
+Donors and partners have full visibility into where resources go.
+Every Hub-supported deployment follows documented intake, distribution, and confirmation processes—ensuring accountability without unnecessary complexity.

 Location Strategy